Skip to main content

 And now you can trigger your code:

-You can view the print output using the ak session log command:
+You can view the print output using the ak session prints command.

 Every time you change the handler code, you need to re-deploy the workflow.